drhinternet/greenarrow-api/studio/v2/campaigns.markdown

         <tr>
           <td><b>special_sending_rule_id</b><br><em>integer</em></td>
           <td>
             The ID of the Special Sending Rule used for this campaign.
-Special Sending Rules may only be used on the System Organization.
 See note (4) below.
           </td>
         </tr>
         <tr>